-If DCS or CPS is investigating you or your family are being investigated by the Department of Child Services (DCS) and/or Child Protection Services (CPS), your world can get turned upside down in an instant.
-Fighting back against DCS and CPS allegations can be infuriating, drawn out, and exhausting.
+If DCS or CPS is investigating you or your family, your world can get turned upside down in an instant.
+Fighting back against DCS and CPS allegations can be infuriating, drawn out, emotionally draining, and exhausting.
 They have an army of lawyers, investigators, and a massive budget.

-Depending on the nature of your case, if the juvenile court agrees with DCS/CPS, the consequences for you or your family can be severe.
+Depending on the nature of your case, if the juvenile court agrees with DCS or CPS, the consequences for you or your family can be severe.

-One type of case is Child in Need of Services (“CHINS”).
-If the juvenile court agrees with DCS and/or CPS, the court can order your child and family to receive various services.
-Individual and family counseling to behavioral and health monitoring to placement with outside relatives and/or other interventions as deemed necessary by the court.
+One type of case known as “CHINS.”
+If the juvenile court agrees with DCS or CPS, the court can order your child and family to receive various services.
+These services can include individual and family counseling, behavioral and health monitoring, placing your child or children with outside relatives, or other interventions as deemed necessary by the court.

-In certain types of cases, the court may terminate parental rights (“Termination of Parental Rights”) and end the parent/child relationship.
+In certain types of cases, the court may terminate parental rights (“TPR”) and end the parent/child relationship.
 If this happens, you no longer have any rights as a parent.

 *See complete Indiana Code for full description of all statutes.
 This is a partial listing only.